Skip to main content

 };

-The mode will equal production when you run webpack --mode production.
+The mode will be set to production when you run webpack --mode production.

-The root-config then can load single-spa, register applications and start the single-spa in order for applications to be mounted:
+The root configuration can then load single-spa, register applications, and start single-spa so that the applications can be mounted:

 System.import("single-spa").then(({ registerApplication, start }) => {